raiden-network/raiden/docs/what_is_the_dev_preview.rst

 Other restrictions
 ------------------
 Currently all nodes participating in a transfer need to be online in order for a transfer to be carried out.
 This means that users must run a full Raiden node to receive transfers too.
-In the same way, a node also needs to be online in order to register new channels that are being opened with it.
-Users should hence not expect channels to be opened with peers that are not online.
 The Developer Preview does not offer a Raiden light client, it is however a goal to `implement a light client <https://github.com/raiden-network/raiden/issues/114>`_ in the future.

 The transportation layer used in the Developer Preview is not very sophisticated and thus it is storing the IP addresses of all nodes participating in the `Endpoint Registry <https://github.com/raiden-network/raiden/blob/master/raiden/smart_contracts/EndpointRegistry.sol>`_ smart contract.
 In the future it is planned to use something like Whisper for the transportation layer.

-Currently Ethereum private keys are kept unlocked in memory throughout the life time of a Raiden node.
-This is not considered safe or good practice, but since Raiden Developer Preview will only be deployed on the testnet, we believe it can be forgiven.